 Test your email on different platforms and browsers.
 Does it render properly and look correct on mobile?
 Tablet?
 Desktop?
 Also checking how it looks in different email clients – like Outlook, Gmail, Yahoo, etc. Does it look how you want it to on Android and iOS?

-Some email marketing softwares, like HubSpot, allow you to check all of these platforms and browsers with just the click of a button, even if you don’t have access to them.
+Some email marketing softwares, like Blitz Software Solutions, allow you to check all of these platforms and browsers with just the click of a button, even if you don’t have access to them.

 There are certainly other things you can do to double-check yourself, but these are just a few major ones.
 To avoid costly or embarrassing mistakes, print out this checklist and make sure you take a look at each tip before clicking that send button!